Codecademy/docs/content/ai/concepts/neural-networks/terms/Adam-Optimization/Adam-Optimization.md

 ## Basic Concept
 ### Traditional Gradient Descent
-Traditional Gradient Descent is an optimization method used to minimize the loss function of a deep neural network by iteratively progressing toward the steepest descent defined by the negative of the gradient to compare training predictions with actual results.
-The Traditional Gradient Descent algorithm calculates the gradient across the entire dataset and makes a single update to the network parameters.
+Traditional Gradient Descent is an optimization method used to minimize the loss function of a deep neural network by iteratively progressing toward the steepest descent defined by the negative of the gradient.
+It calculates the gradient using the entire dataset and makes a single update to the network parameters.
 This makes Traditional Gradient Descent computationally expensive and time-consuming for large datasets.

 **Stochastic Gradient Descent (SGD):**
 Stochastic Gradient Descent optimizes an objective function in the presence of randomness.
 At each step, SGD calculates an estimate of the gradient from a random subset of that data, called a mini-batch.
 By using mini-batches instead of the whole dataset, SGD is useful for calculating gradient descent over large datasets with many parameters.